iKarmaaa123/goals-app/README.md

 <h2> Setting up AWS ECR Image Repository </h2>

-After git cloning the repository, cd into the ECR module and run ```hcl terraform init ``` to initialise your current working directory, and to also install the provider plugins.
+After git cloning the repository, cd into the ECR module and run ``` terraform init ``` to initialise your current working directory, and to also install the provider plugins.

-After that run the ```hcl terraform plan ``` command to see what is going to be created and deployed, and then the ```hcl terraform apply ``` command to deploy the AWS ECR image repo.
+After that run the ``` terraform plan ``` command to see what is going to be created and deployed, and then the ``` terraform apply ``` command to deploy the AWS ECR image repo.

 You should see a newly created AWS ECR image